-Strawberries Romanoff is an easy and light dessert featuring sweet summer berries with a creamy luscious topping.
-By replacing the sour cream with plain non-fat Greek yogurt, it is healthier.
-This recipe is the perfect ending for a weeknight meal, a casual get together or an elegant meal.
+Strawberries Romanoff is an easy and light dessert featuring sweet summer berries with a creamy, luscious topping.
+By replacing sour cream with plain non-fat Greek yogurt, it is healthier.
+This recipe is the perfect ending for a weeknight meal, a casual get-together, or an elegant meal.

 Strawberries Romanoff is one of my go-to desserts in the summer.
 There is nothing better than fresh Oregon strawberries.
-They are delicious eaten on their own, but I love making this simple topping because it is easy and takes the berries to the next level.
+They are delicious and eaten fresh without embellishments, but I love making this simple topping because it is easy and takes the berries to the next level.

 - Fresh strawberries-The best berries to use are freshly grown strawberries from a farmers market or local farm stand.
 If they are not available, purchase strawberries from your grocery.
 Since these berries often lack flavor, sprinkle cut berries with 1 teaspoon of sugar (per cup of strawberries) and let them sit at room temperature for about 30 minutes.
 This will help bring out the flavor in the berries.

-- Plain non-fat Greek yogurt-Any brand non-fat plain Greek yogurt will work in this recipe.
-I would not recommend using flavored Greek yogurt because it has added sugar in it.
+- Plain non-fat Greek yogurt-Any brand of non-fat plain Greek yogurt will work in this recipe.
+I would not recommend using flavored Greek yogurt because it has added sugar.

 - Heavy Cream-Use heavy or whipping cream for the topping.
-Do not use pre whipped cream that comes in a can because it will not hold up.
-I suppose you could use a thawed frozen non-dairy topping, but they contain a lot of artificial ingredients and sugar.
+Do not use pre-whipped cream in a can because it will not hold up.
+You could use a thawed frozen non-dairy topping, but they contain many artificial ingredients and sugar.
 Therefore I would not recommend using them.

 - Brown sugar-Light brown sugar works the best.
-Dark brown sugar would be fine but it will have a stronger flavor.
+Dark brown sugar would be fine, but it will have a more robust flavor.